-This course will introduce students to the fundamentals, nuances, and the importance of knowing about color and color choices and how they are made.
-If you are a professional in the fashion industry, in retail, apparel, cosmetics, accessories, or home fashions, this course will open up a world of color validations and effectiveness that you can use in industry.
-This course is the introduction in a series of required courses to achieve a Color Certificate.
-Course materials are included.
+If you are a professional in retail, apparel, cosmetics, accessories, or home fashions, this course will open up a world of color validations and effectiveness that you can use to improve your product sell-through.
+Discover the fundamentals, nuances, and importance of knowing about color and color choices and how they are made through a variety of presentations, discussions, and color exercises.
+Having color knowledge is also a bonus for image consultants and stylists who work to enhance the appearance of others.
+This course is the introduction in a series of required courses to achieve a Color Specialist Certificate.

 Instructor: Ben Gomes, adjunct assistant professor, Textile/Surface Design, and creative director, the Style Center, division of overseas publishers representatives.